prohippo/ActiveWatch/README.md

 Indexing with word fragments will always be noisier than with whole words.
 For example, if the word CONFABULATE is unrecognized, we must break it into overlapping fragments: CONF, NFA, FAB, ABU, ULAT, and LATE.
-Yet, by adding longer fragmentsi like ULATE to our indexing, we can achieve ever better finite approximations to full-word indexing.
+Yet, by adding longer fragments like ULATE to our indexing, we can achieve ever better finite approximations to full-word indexing.

 So, how big would our finite have to be to support some useful text